merzlab/QUICK-docs/docs/source/installation-guide.rst

 .. code-block:: none

         cd ${QUICK_HOME}/builddir
-        cmake .. -DCOMPILER=GNU -DMPI=TRUE -DHIP=TRUE -DQUICK_USER_ARCH=gfx908 \
+        cmake .. -DCOMPILER=GNU -DMPI=TRUE -DHIP=TRUE -DQUICK_USER_ARCH=gfx90a \
           -DCMAKE_INSTALL_PREFIX=${QUICK_INSTALL} -DHIP_TOOLKIT_ROOT_DIR=${ROCM_PATH} \
           -DMAGMA=TRUE -DMAGMA_ROOT=${MAGMA_PATH}
         make
         make install

 Where ``-DMPI`` and ``-DHIP`` flags enable compiling MPI parallel and HIP serial versions.
 Specifying both flags simultaneously will trigger compilation of the MPI-HIP multi-GPU version.
 The serial version is compiled by default.
 Path to ROCM installation can be specified using ``-DHIP_TOOLKIT_ROOT_DIR`` but this is optional.
 Flags ``-DMAGMA`` and ``-DMAGMA_ROOT`` are used to enable Magma library support for matrix diagonalization and specify Magma installation directory.
 The use of Magma is optional but highly recommended since the diagonalization is performed on host by default.

-If the microarchitecture is not specified, then QUICK will be compiled for gfx908 architecture.
+If the microarchitecture is not specified (i.e. in the absence of ``-DQUICK_USER_ARCH``), QUICK will be compiled for gfx908 architecture.
+As of QUICK-23.03, specifying multiple microarchitectures for HIP version (e.g. ``-DQUICK_USER_ARCH=gfx908 gfx90a``) is not supported.
+This means that the resulting ``quick.hip`` and ``quick.hip.MPI`` executables will only run on a single AMD GPU architecture.

-A full list of available flags and their defintions written by Jamie Smith can be found `here <cmake-options.html>`_.
+A full list of available flags and their definitions can be found `here <cmake-options.html>`_.

 Testing
 -------